6 min read

 To avoid penalties, HR teams should take proactive steps to ensure that job postings and internal promotional announcements comply with the law.
 Regular audits and review of job postings and compensation information will help confirm that employers are meeting the new requirements.

-- Revise Job Postings: HR teams should update all job posting templates to include the required salary ranges and benefits information.
+- Revise Job Postings: HR teams should update all job posting templates to include the required salary ranges and benefits information, and incorporate the updates mentioned in the previous section.
 HR should also make sure that job postings are regularly reviewed for compliance.

 - Announce Promotional Opportunities: Establish clear communication channels for promoting internal opportunities.
 Whether it’s through job boards, email announcements, or meetings, make sure employees are aware of the opportunities available to them.